 She leaned over her desk and switched her screens to show him that she'd already hacked into the power grid for the city.
 "There won't be after I cut the power."
 She'd thought about creating a small gas leak, but this was safer.
-Sure, she wanted the building to blow up, but not accidentally.
+Sure, she wanted to blow up the building, but not accidentally.

 Digg's voice was sterner this time.
 "Felicity, this is…this is..."

 "This is what?" she asked, whirling around to face him.
 Digg was staring at her cautiously, clearly trying to find the right words to ask if she'd lost her mind without actually implying she'd lost her mind.

 "Look," she began more calmly, reaching out and squeezing his arm a little.
 "We need to be proactive.
 Oliver and Sara aren't thinking, but I am.
 This is a good plan, John.
 Well, maybe not a good plan.
 But it's a plan."

 Digg cocked an eyebrow at her and tossed the detonators onto her desk.
 "It's also one you can forget about.
 We're not doing it."